The Complete Guide to Exposure Management

 x minute read

 In today’s rapidly evolving cybersecurity landscape, exposure management has become a critical practice for organizations looking to stay ahead of potential threats.
+In fact, according to Brinqa’s 2025 State of Exposure Management Study that surveys 200+ cybersecurity professionals, 93% of leaders now view exposure management as a top business priority.
 Unlike traditional approaches that focus solely on vulnerabilities, exposure management examines the broader context of how and why specific issues could impact an organization and prioritizes actions based on risk.
 A key aspect of this practice is understanding the exposure of employees, contractors, and even executives as attackers often attempt to exploit human vulnerabilities as well as critical systems.

 What Is Exposure Management?